Learning to walk away from the stupid things people say and not need their good opinions of me has been a huge challenge on my journey.

 When our response to ‘current events’ is bigger than the situation warrants, we can be sure it’s the old wounds speaking to us through the present moment experience.
 It’s not that our feelings are wrong–it’s just that what we’re feeling is not only about what happened today.
 The response is cumulative… it’s all the times this has happened to you in the past plus whatever is happening now.

 Honestly, I’m quite sensitive to the comments and remarks of others.
 I’m intuitive.
-I sense energy.
+I sense the energy underneath.

 I’ve been picking up vibes from other people my entire life.
 I feel what’s coming my way even when someone has a sweet smile on their face while serving up the Poo Poo Platter.
 I sense what’s going on beneath the surface even if it’s not being acknowledged.
 But it’s also because I was bullied and scapegoated as a kid and my belonging meant surviving.
 I learned to do whatever I had to do in order to stay safe.
 To blend in.
 Avoid being targeted.